zaycruz/atlas/README.md

   "Ship pagination support for the API"
 ```

+Inside the interactive chat, Atlas now exposes a `delegate_task` tool.
+When you ask for significant repo updates, Atlas will confirm the objective, gather the repo path, and launch the orchestrator automatically—streaming step progress back into the conversation.

+For hands-on collaboration, use the new `agent_session` tool: Atlas can open a streaming loop with Codex/Claude/Droid, exchange follow-up messages, and close the session once the task is complete.

 ### Ollama requirements

 Atlas expects a local Ollama daemon on `http://localhost:11434`.
 To use different models, set environment variables before launching: